-- A layer showing utility planned work and grid investments in both tabular and geographic information system (GIS) format (pursuant to utility obligations contemplated in GO 131-D (Standard 1, Section E) and GO-166 (Section XI); - Data about individual projects should include at a minimum: - Location of the project; - Project description (what is being upgraded/built, why it is being upgraded/built); - Project timeline; and - Project completed. - Layer showing High Fire Threat Districts; - Layer(s) showing electrical infrastructure: - All substations and distribution circuits, including subtransmission lines and stations; and - All transmission lines feeding distribution; subtransmission substations. - Layer showing weather polygons from each prior PSPS event and resulting distribution and transmission line outages (Transmission line de-energization visualizations should only be included to the extent that they will result in distribution outages); and tribal governments.
-This Advice Letter shall include an implementation plan for the requirements from Section 4.3.5.1 of this decision, as well as: (1) a work plan and budget estimate for developing a data portal that provides all the data and meets all the requirements listed in this section; and (2) a narrative description of how the work plan relates to any other planned work on related systems.
-The work plan shall include a list of tasks, a schedule for each task, any interdependencies among tasks, and key milestones Use of the existing Distribution Resources Plans (DRP) Data Portals should be carefully considered by the utilities.262 PG&E and SDG&E require registration and a login to access data on their DRP Data Portals, for example.
-This approach could be used to restrict access to certain data while making the same data available to specific users.
+- A layer showing utility planned work and grid investments in both tabular and geographic information system (GIS) format (pursuant to utility obligations contemplated in GO 131-D [Standard XIi and GO-166 [Standard 1, Section E].); - Data about individual projects should include at a minimum: - Location of the project; - Project description (what is being upgraded/built, why it is being upgraded/built); - Project timeline; and - Project completed. - Layer showing High Fire Threat Districts; - Layer(s) showing electrical infrastructure: - All substations and distribution circuits, including subtransmission lines and stations; and - All transmission lines feeding distribution; subtransmission substations. - Layer showing weather polygons or other key weatherrelated determining factors that led to the decision to deenergize from each prior PSPS event and resulting distribution and transmission line outages (transmission line de-energization visualizations should only be included to the extent that they resulted in distribution outages)